HumanCellAtlas/dcp-community/charters/PM/charter.md

 Strategic

-* Identify and maintain a repository of user requirements, use cases, and journeys informed by *DCP UX* research
+* Identify and maintain a repository of user personas and stories informed by *DCP UX* research

 * Facilitate a planning process on a regular cadence to solicit input from the HCA Science and DCP communities
     * Publish a Thematic Roadmap RFC based on that input that also adddresses strategic technical objectives from the DCP Architecture team